MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-general-password.md

 or

-Various command line login credentials formats, for example:
+Various command line sign in credentials formats, for example:

 ... -u username:******** ...
 ... -u username -p ******** ...